How Can I Tell If My Loved One is Addicted to Drugs?

 Everyone knows that addiction isn’t a singular, universal experience.
 Our assumptions about meth addicts differ from the ones we have about heroin addicts.
 This is because addiction is complex.
 Every person experiences addiction differently; you can’t expect all symptoms to manifest for every person with a substance use disorder.
 The substance they use, how often they use it, and the severity of their addiction will all change the symptoms they experience and their intensity.

 However, despite the wide range of possible symptoms, there are some common signs of addiction that you can use to gauge whether or not addiction is a possibility.
 Be aware of the following signs.
-If you notice your loved one displaying many of them, call 888-805-3559 and speak to someone about drug addiction treatment options.
+If you notice your loved one displaying many of them, call 888-805-3559 Who Answers? and learn more about available treatment options.
 The more educated you are about the disease, the better able you are to help the addict in your life.

 Has Your Loved One become Evasive or Secretive?